Wednesday 12th August 3:30pm - 7:30pm

 Toolijooa Final Report 2015-16 (PDF 2.71 Mb)

-While the contractors work on the dangerous sites and hazardous loose gravel slopes, the volunteers from Mt Gibraltar Landcare Bushcare Group have been working on the flatter, safer, more accessible sites adjacent to the walking tracks.
-Every Thursday morning this intrepid team of volunteers, some with a 22-year track record at the site and others somewhat recent recruits, gather to pull weeds section by section.
+The volunteers from Mt Gibraltar Landcare Bushcare Group have been working on the flatter, safer, more accessible sites adjacent to the walking tracks.
+Every Thursday morning this intrepid team of volunteers, some with a 25-year track record, gather to pull weeds within weed management units (WMUs).